9 Noteworthy Divorce Laws in Nevada

 1. Nevada Is A “Community Property” State

-As a general rule, all property and debt acquired during a marriage will be divided equitably by the court if the parties cannot agree on how to divide such property and debt.
+As a general rule, all property and debt acquired during a marriage will be divided equitably during a divorce by the court if the parties cannot agree on how to divide such property and debt.
 See NRS 123.220.

 All property of a spouse owned prior to the marriage or that was acquired by gift, by inheritance or by an award for personal damages is considered “separate property” and is generally not subject to community property division.
 See NRS 123.130; NRS 123.220.
 However, separate property can be converted (also known as “transmuted”) into community property.
 This can be done through a prenuptial agreement, postnuptial agreement or a legal process known as transmutation.

-An experienced family law attorney can help you navigate the nuances of Nevada’s community property laws to ensure that all of your property is properly labeled, accounted for, and equitably divided.
+An experienced family law attorney can help you navigate the nuances of Nevada’s community property laws to ensure that all of your property is properly labeled, accounted for, and equitably divided during your divorce.

 3. One Spouse Must Be A Nevada Resident